About us

 Marta G. Carcedo; Soon H. Chua; Simon Perrault; Pawel Wozniak; Raj Joshi; Mohammad Obaid; Morten Fjeld; Shengdong Zhao

-Hapticolor: Interpolating color information as haptic feedback to assist the colorblind Proceeding
+Hapticolor: Interpolating color information as haptic feedback to assist the colorblind Proceedings

 2016, (Pre SFI).